Our democracy and government should reflect the people of America and serve their needs, not special interests or corporate donors.

 In Congress, Congresswoman Porter is leading the fight to end political corruption, increase government transparency, and hold leaders of both parties accountable.
 She’s committed to protecting American taxpayers and eliminating waste, fraud, and abuse.

-By hosting over 35 town hall-style events in her first term in office and making public a list of meetings she takes, Congresswoman Porter has matched her commitment to transparency with concrete action.
+By hosting over 48 town hall-style events since coming to Congress and making public a list of meetings she takes, Congresswoman Porter has matched her commitment to transparency and community engagement with personal accountability.